harmonydata/harmonyapi/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant context.
 List any dependencies that are required for this change.
+Ideally we avoid introducing any new third party dependencies in `requirements.txt` and `pyproject.toml` unless absolutely necessary, because this makes the project more susceptible to breaking whenever a third party library is updated.
+The "master list" of third party dependencies is in the [Python library](https://github.com/harmonydata/harmony).

 #### Fixes # (issue)